 The first time you are thrown out of the boat and approach the creature the sheer size is guaranteed to stop you in your tracks.
 But by the time you've had your third or fourth sighting, you will have perfected the best way to swim beside the giant and marvel.
 Sadly it's impossible to keep up with them forever though!
 The operation is really impressive with all the local banca boat drivers involved, who pride themselves on their keen eye for whale spotting.
 You instantly get the impression that the discovery has changed the area for the better with many locals employed in the tourism industry, as well as the realisation that their whale sharks need to be protected, not destroyed.

 A range of accommodation is scattered along the coastal strip.

-Woodland Beach Resort is another good option, right on the ocean and a five minute walk down the street to the whale shark interaction center.
-There’s a pool, lounge chairs, a restaurant/ bar and budget friendly 5 hours of happy hour drink specialities per day!
+Woodland Beach Resort is another good option, right on the ocean and a five-minute walk down the street to the whale shark interaction center.
+There's a pool, lounge chairs, a restaurant/ bar and budget friendly 5 hours of happy hour drink specialities per day!
 What more could you ask for?
 The staff are also super friendly and the there are plenty of other backpackers/travelers to see the sights and hang out with.
 The “backpacker” dorm room costs 500 php/ bed per night.
-There are 3 beds to a room and each rooms have a bathroom.
+There are 3 beds to a room and each room has a bathroom.

 Giddys is another popular choice located in Donsol town, however again you will have to travel slightly further to get from here to the whale shark interaction center.